juniorsundarCasual/TGT/vault/volume-2.chapter-155.md

 'At the cost of losing their heritage and traditions?'
 Guy retaliated.
 'I don't think so.'

-The other Guy walked over to the family of three, frozen in grayscale, and nudged his chin towards them, 'What about them?
+The other Guy walked over to the family of three, frozen in greyscale, and nudged his chin towards them, 'What about them?
 You promised that you would save them, didn't you?
 You promised to help them live a better life.
 What of it?
 Aren't they also victims of the so-called "traditions" you're so desperately trying to preserve?'

 'They...'